 - More than 15 percent of children with cerebral palsy have vision concerns.

 As you can imagine, these co-occurring conditions can require additional treatment and extensive therapy and may make it difficult for the child to reach independence as an adult.

 Your child’s doctor will work with therapists, specialists, and others to put a treatment plan in place, prescribe assistive devices and mobility equipment, and take other steps to help your child develop and function to their fullest capabilities.
 However, the expenses can add up quickly.

-If your child sustained their brain injury and now has cerebral palsy as a result of a preventable birth injury, a McAllen cerebral palsy lawyer from the Birth Injury Lawyers Group may be able to seek compensation to pay for your child’s care.
+If your child sustained their brain injury and now has cerebral palsy as a result of a preventable birth injury, a Texas cerebral palsy lawyer from the Birth Injury Lawyers Group may be able to seek compensation to pay for your child’s care.
 Call us today for a free review of your case with a member of our team serving the Rio Grande Valley.